The Metrilo team was having a meeting about Black Friday and the madness we had to prepare for.

 And we were there to witness it all.
 That’s what makes our work awesome.

-Moiz was the major driving force behind revamping our Retention feature because he really wanted to focus on his retention metrics and he needed Metrilo for it.
+Native founder Moiz Ali was the major driving force behind revamping our Retention feature because he really wanted to focus on his retention metrics and he needed Metrilo for it.

 I immediately sent him congrats and a printout of his reply has been pinned to our wall ever since.